Paarl

 Paarl gained additional international attention when, on 11 February 1990, Nelson Mandela walked, with live international television coverage, out of Victor Verster Correctional Centre (now known as Drakenstein Correctional Centre) in Paarl ending his 27 years of imprisonment, and beginning a course to South Africa's post-apartheid era and, notably, to multi-racial elections.
 Mandela spent three years in prison here living in a private house within the walls.
 Today, a bronze statue of Mandela stands outside the prison.

-Paarl hosted a match from the ICC Cricket World Cup 2003.
+Paarl hosted three matches of the ICC Cricket World Cup 2003.
 The headquarters of Ceres Fruit Juices is located in the city, although its namesake and source of much of the fruit, Ceres Valley, lies around one hour's drive to the northeast.

 The district is particularly well known for its Pearl Mountain or "Paarl Rock".
-This huge granite rock consists of three rounded outcrops and has been compared in majesty to Uluru (Ayers Rock) in Australia.
-(However, they are not geologically similar.
-Paarl Rock consists of intrusive igneous rock, while Uluru is composed of arkose and is a sedimentary remnant.)
+This huge granite rock consists of three rounded outcrops.
+Paarl Rock consists of intrusive igneous rock.